-- 15.02(a) Be of pressed steel channel or equivalent material, at least 3/16-inchthick, and shall be a minimum of eight inches wide (high) on Type A buses and shall be a minimum of 9 1⁄2 inches wide (high) on Type B, C and D buses. - 15.02(b) Be wrapped around back corners of bus and extend forward at least 12 inches from the rear-most point of the body at the floor line. - 15.2 © Be fastened to chassis frame side rails in such a manner as to develop the full strength of bumper section from rear or side impact.
-Bracing materials shall have an impact ratio comparable to that of the bumper material and shall be fastened at the ends and radii of the bumper, attached to the side of the frame only, and not to the body at any point. - 15.02(d) Extend beyond the rear-most part of body surface at least one inch, measured at floor lines. - 15.02(e) Not allow any spaces, projections, or cut-outs that will permit a hand hold or foot hold.

-- 15.02(f) Have the front ends enclosed by end caps or other protective metal or have the ends rounded or tucked in and shall be free from sharp edges or projections likely to cause injury or snagging. - 15.02(g) Have a gasket, rubber or equivalent, installed to close the opening between the top of the rear bumper and body metal. - 15.02(h) Be of sufficient strength to permit being pushed by another vehicle of similar size.
-The bumper shall be of sufficient strength to ensure that the rear of the bus may be lifted by means of a bumper type jack without permanent deformation of the bumper. - 15.3 Bumper stickers and/or signage are considered advertising.
-Consistent with Rule 30.09(a), advertising must have prior written CDE approval. - 15.03(a) One bumper sticker, no larger than 3.75 inches by 15 inches, may be included on the rear bumper of school transportation vehicles. - 15.03(b) An American flag sticker, no larger than 7 inches by 11 inches, may be included on school transportation vehicles, consistent with the limitations outlined in Rule 30.09(a). - 15.03(c) Bumper stickers and/or signage shall not be located in the rear windows of the school transportation vehicles. - 15.03(d) Bumper stickers and/or signage that do not comply with the above exemptions will need to be remediated.
+- 12.02(a) Be of pressed steel channel or equivalent material, at least 3/16 inchthick, and shall be a minimum of 8 inches wide (high) on Type A buses, and shall be a minimum of 9 1⁄2 inches wide (high) on Type B, C and D buses. - 12.02(b) Be wrapped around back corners of bus and extend forward at least 12 inches from rear-most point of body at floorline. - 12.02(c) Be fastened to chassis frame side rails in such a manner as to develop full-strength of bumper section from rear or side impact.
+Bracing materials shall have an impact ratio comparable to that of bumper material and shall be fastened at the ends and radii of the bumper, attached to the side of the frame only, and not to body at any point. - 12.02(d) Extend beyond rear-most part of body surface at least one inch,measured at floor lines. - 12.02(e) Not allow any spaces, projections, or cut-outs that will permit a hand hold or foot hold. - 12.02(f) Have the front ends enclosed by end caps or other protective metal or have the ends rounded or tucked in, and shall be free from sharp edges or projections likely to cause injury or snagging. - 12.02(g) Have a gasket, rubber or equivalent, installed to close opening between the top of the rear bumper and bodymetal. - 12.02(h) Be of sufficient strength to permit being pushed by another vehicle of similar size.
+The bumper shall be of sufficient strength to ensure that the rear of the bus may be lifted by means of a bumper type jack without permanent deformation of the bumper.